OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ## Notes on the Above Processes
 - Google thinks differently

-Even if a User of Google only has their account protected with a password, when someone submits a change of registered email address, if the submitter knows the User's password, [Google just sends a _notification-only_ email message to the currently-registered email address](https://support.google.com/accounts/answer/55393?hl=en) for that Google User with a link for "I didn't request this email address change".
+IF a User of Google only has their account protected with a password, when someone submits a change of registered email address, if the submitter knows the User's password, [Google just sends a _notification-only_ email message to the currently-registered email address](https://support.google.com/accounts/answer/55393?hl=en) for that Google User with a link for "I didn't request this email address change".

 This is risky:

-IF the User's password is easily-guessable -- or is a repeated-password stolen from someplace else -- Google apparently is still ok with the risk that the request might be unauthorized.
-Hopefully the real User will see the email message to the soon-to-be originally-registered email address and click the "this is unexpected" link before the "this is unexpected" nonce expires
+The User's password might be easily-guessable -- or might be a repeated-password stolen from someplace else.

+Nevertheless, Google apparently is still ok with the risk that the request might be unauthorized.
+Hopefully the real User will see the email message to the soon-to-be originally-registered email address and click the "this is unexpected" link before the "this is unexpected" nonce expires.

-- Social Engineering Training Is Essential
+- Regular Social Engineering Training Is Essential

-In the event someone contacts a System's System Administrator or Help Desk
+In the event someone contacts a System's System Administrator or Help Desk to request the change of a registered email address stating they are unable to go through the above process, the System Administrator / Help Desk has to either:

+(a) be instructed to refuse to make any changes that do not follow the above process

+-- or --

+(b) be instructed on best-practice dalternative methods of verifying the person's identity before making changes that do not follow the above process

+OWASP recommends regularly training staff on how to identify and respond to social engineering attacks.
+However, as of this writing (2023-12-01), OWASP does not offer social engineering training.

+For a brief guide, see the United States Cybersecurity & Infrastructure Agency's (CISA) ["Avoiding Social Engineering and Phishing Attacks"](https://www.cisa.gov/news-events/news/avoiding-social-engineering-and-phishing-attacks).